GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

   with geolocation tagging.
 - [Nepomuk Annotation Ontology (NAO)](nao-ontology.html) extends metadata with annotations.
-- Other [Tracker extensions](tracker-ontology.html) to further annotate data and link to external services.
+- Other [TinySPARQL extensions](tracker-ontology.html) to further annotate data and link to external services.

 # Creating custom ontologies

-Tracker does also allow developers to define ontologies that are tailored for their use.
+TinySPARQL does also allow developers to define ontologies that are tailored for their use.

 Ontologies are made themselves of RDF data in the [Turtle](https://www.w3.org/TR/turtle/)